inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 Customizability
 ~~~~~~~~~~~~~~~

-Real world communication devices often provide a wide variety of
+Real-world communication devices often provide a wide variety of
-configuration options to allow adapting to the physical conditions where
+configuration options to allow them to be adaped to the physical
-they are required to operate.
-For example, a Wifi router administration
+conditions where they are required to operate.
+For example, a Wifi
-interface often provides parameters to configure the transmission power,
+router’s administration interface often provides parameters to configure
-bitrate, preamble type, carrier frequency, RTS threshold, beacon
+the transmission power, bitrate, preamble type, carrier frequency, RTS
-interval, etc. Mostly these parameters have default values assigned, so
+threshold, beacon interval, etc. Most of those parameters have sensible
+default values assigned, so the user is not required to configure them,
-the user doesn’t have to set them separately, but may override them as
+but may override them as needed.
-needed.

-Similarly to real world devices the physical layer models also provide a
+Similar to real-world devices, the INET physical layer models also
-wide variety of parameters to control their behavior.
-The most common
+provide a wide variety of parameters to control their behavior.
+Many NED
-NED parameters are various physical quantities with physical units such
+parameters correspond to physical quantities such as transmission power
-as transmission power ``[W]``, reception sensitivity ``[W]``,
+``[W]``, reception sensitivity ``[W]``, carrier frequency
-carrier frequency ``[Hz]``, communication range ``[m]``,
+``[Hz]``, communication range ``[m]``, propagation speed
-propagation speed ``[m/s]``, SNIR reception threshold ``[dB]``,
+``[m/s]``, SNIR reception threshold ``[dB]``, or bitrate
-bitrate ``[b/s]``.
-Occasionally models support new parameters or new
+``[b/s]``.
+Occasionally, models have more degrees of freedom than the
-combinations, which don’t exist in real world hardware, to allow further
+real devices, to allow further experimentation.
-experimentation.

 Another important and commonly used parameter kind selects among
 alternative implementations of a particular interface by providing its